the-scouts/por/sphinx_source/chapter-9.rst

 Rule 9.45 Activities on Class C Waters
 --------------------------------------
-All water activities on Class C waters (excluding swimming -- see Rules 9.48-9.52, SCUBA and motorised activities) must be approved by the relevant Commissioner and the standards contained in the factsheet `FS120623 Class C Waters <https://www.scouts.org.uk/volunteers/running-your-section/programme-guidance/general-activity-guidance/general-water-activities/class-c-waters/>`__
+All water activities on Class C waters (excluding swimming -- see :rule:`9.48` -- :rule:`9.52`, SCUBA and motorised activities) must be approved by the relevant Commissioner and the standards contained in the factsheet `FS120623 Class C Waters <https://www.scouts.org.uk/volunteers/running-your-section/programme-guidance/general-activity-guidance/general-water-activities/class-c-waters/>`__

 Rule 9.46 Boats
 ---------------